How to stop taking Percocet

 Withdrawal effects may be worse if you’ve taken Percocet over long periods – for instance, over several years to help treat chronic pain.

 Stop taking Percocet suddenly

 You can stop taking Percocet suddenly if you’ve been taking it short-term, but any longer than a couple of weeks of regular treatment using Percocet and stopping Percocet suddenly might be a bad idea.
-Instead, Perocet should usually be gradually reduced in dosage or frequency for regular users, rather than quit all at once.
+Instead, Percocet should usually be gradually reduced in dosage or frequency for regular users, rather than quit all at once.
 In people who take Percocet regularly for more than three weeks, or so, sudden disuse can be dangerous and very uncomfortable.

 Stop taking Percocet cold turkey

 Some people would rather try to quit Percocet cold turkey than to gradually taper Percocet doses.
 If you’ve had a bad reaction to the medication, it makes sense to quit taking Percocet as soon as possible despite the consequences.
 However, this isn’t the only step you can take.
 If you want to stop taking Percocet cold turkey, talk to a counselor or therapist for suggestions and medical advise.